z-kidy/allenlsy.github.com/_posts/2013-11-28-continuous-testing-environment-setup-in-rails.md

 end
 {% endhighlight %}

-Pay attention to the second secion, I added the `after_all_pass: false, cli: '--drb'` to the original code.

-## The END
+## Running the tests

 Finally, let's test.
-Run `guard` to see the result.
+Run `guard` to start the testing.
+Once the files being watched by `guard` updated, it will re-run the tests.
+Super fast.